blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 When looking for public types, if extending an entity type is insufficient, an alternative is to duplicate the type so that individual properties can be removed or overridden.
 Duplicated types become new complete, standalone types.

 Type duplication, unlike extended types, does not imply that instances of the original type can be substituted by instances of the duplicated type because the types may be incompatible.
-A mapping may be used to persist some of the compatibility (mapping is yet to be defined within the type system).
+A mapping may be used to persist some of the compatibility, but mapping is yet to be defined within the type system.

 ### Duplication strategy